TzurS11/Playground/readme.md

 <!-- [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q2BRORM)
  -->
-### Playground is a super lightweight bot for starting voice channel activities.
+### Playground is a lightweight bot for starting voice channel activities.

 # How do I use the bot?
 The bot only has one feature and it's to start voice channel activities.